Kshitiz1403/coolestmanager.in/README.md

 ## Fun Facts

-- This website has more animations than a Pixar movie
 - The images have been scientifically renamed for maximum humor
-- No stock photos were harmed in the making of this website
 - 100% authentic Kushal content, no artificial additives

-## Technical Mumbo Jumbo

-It's a website.
-It works.
-What more do you need to know?
+- Features insider intelligence provided by Lopa (Kushal's wife)

+## Special Thanks

+A huge shoutout to **Lopa** (Kushal's better half) for providing the photos and insider knowledge that made this website possible.

+Turns out the best content comes from someone who actually lives with the coolest manager!

 ## Warranty

 This website comes with a 0% guarantee that it will make you as cool as Kushal.
-Side effects may include uncontrollable smiling and the urge to create birthday websites for other people.
+Side effects may include uncontrollable smiling.

 ---